adnaan/docker-flow-proxy/networking_playground/Recipes.md

 / # wget -qO- service4.myntra.com:4444
 I am service4:custom listening on port 4444
 ```
-Since the developer explicity requires master and integration containers, we can safely assume a one-many mapping L.H.S is the custom network container and R.H.S is the master/integration containers.
+Since the developer explicitly requires master and integration containers in the cluster,
+ we can safely assume a one-many mapping L.H.S is the custom network container
+ and R.H.S is the master/integration containers.

 In this approach the overhead is creating an extra overlay
 for each cluster.
 The drawbacks are:

-1. Creating an extra overlay
+1. Creating an extra overlay for each cluster.

 ### Using only links without overlays